Carolyn O. Ward

 - Colleges & universities and university alumni associations

-- Public charities, foreign charities, churches, and disaster relief organizations
+- Public charities, foreign charities, churches, government instrumentalities, and disaster relief organizations

 - Economic development corporations and affordable housing organizations

 - Trade associations and social clubs